adstriegel/cse34468-su24/hw/lab-03/lab3.md

 1. Grab the `mqtt_link.py` file from the class repository
 2. Grab the `mqtt_test.py` file from the class repository
 3. Get the `.gitignore` file from the class repository.
 4. Go to Canvas and grab the `mqtt-config.json` file from the in Files and `labs` folder.
-Note that the file starts with a `.` to keep it "hidden"
 5. Modify the `mqtt_test.py` file to use your group name instead of `awesome`.
 If you are working individually, use your Net ID.
 6. Copy all of those files up to your Raspberry Pi that you are working on
 7. Run the code